 With a repository of all data systems in a data warehouse, it will become easier to analyze data from multiple sources.
 Data warehousing allows you to create a centralized repository of all of your data sources/systems in one place for easy and efficient reporting (with automated updates on a daily basis), analysis, and data visualizations.

 To establish a clean and seamless data warehouse you need to take a step back.
-Building it can be time consuming, but it is worth it.
+Building it can be , but it is worth it.
 Here are 5 steps that will help you to get started.

 STEP 1: DEFINE YOUR BUSINESS GOALS & QUESTIONS